 Best Day Travel, a pioneer in cyberspace since 1995, has always been a step ahead in technological advances, implementing cutting-edge technologies that facilitate online reservation processing.
 The company now hosts hundreds of hotels and tourist services on their site, as well as ground transportation services to tourist areas all over Mexico.

 Maximizing Cost Efficiency and Cloud Value Through Migration to GCP for BestDay

 Best Day Travel (Viajes Beda, S.A. de C.V.), established in 1984, is a large, Latin American travel company that has been successfully providing online travel services for almost twenty years.
-The company initiated and cultivated relationships with some of the most famous wholesale travel service agencies all over the world.

 Having built and deployed multiple systems in the cloud, Best Day realized that the cost of running these systems in their cloud environment was unreasonably high.
 Their cloud platform was also not meeting their business needs and constraining the company’s development.
 Even after restructuring, the company was struggling to extract value from the platform’s features.
 Fundamental changes had to take place quickly, before the holiday travel season.

 Best Day turned to DataArt as a strategic IT partner to plan and implement the migration to a more suitable cloud platform—a project that would entail restructuring and migrating virtual machines and databases underlying multiple business lines (B2B, B2C, and B2B2C).
 DataArt was tasked with the largest and most complex migration phase within four two-week sprints.